cprail1/PMRRM/Profiles/README.md

     - Copy the DispatcherDefault.xml file to ``~electricalcrew/PMRRM/Profile/Dispatcher_Current.jmri`; this is the one being promoted
     - To match startup options, copy the `profile/profile.xml` file from the `Dispatcher_Work_in_Progress` profile directory to the `Current` profile directory.
     - Copy over all the `*.py` scripts to ensure the most recent versions are present
+    - Copy over the `README.md` file to keep it in synch
     - If development has accidentally checked in any extra options, edit them out:
       - E.g. directly edit the `Dispatcher_Current.jmri/profile/profile.properties` file to have "jmri-configurexml.enableStoreCheck=false"
     - Commit and push